COVID-19 conspiracies soar after latest report on origins

 Far from definitive, the Energy Department’s report is the latest of many attempts by scientists and officials to identify the origin of the virus, which has now killed nearly 7 million people after being first detected in the central Chinese city of Wuhan in late 2019.

 People should be open-minded about the evidence used in the Energy Department’s assessment, according to virologist Angela Rasmussen.
-But she said that without evaluating the evidence contained in the classified report, there’s no reason to challenge the conclusion that the virus spread naturally.
+But she said that without evaluating the classified report, she can’t assess if it’s persuasive enough to challenge the conclusion that the virus spread from an animal.

-“We can and do know what the scientific evidence shows,” Rasmussen tweeted Tuesday.
-“The available evidence still shows zoonotic emergence at Huanan market.”
+“The vast majority of the evidence continues to support natural origin,” Rasmussen told The Associated Press Wednesday.
+“I’m a scientist.
+I need to see the evidence rather than take the FBI director’s word for it.”

 “School closures were a failed & catastrophic policy.
 Masks are ineffective.
 And harmful,” said a tweet that’s been read nearly 300,000 times since Sunday.
 “COVID came from a lab.
 Everything we skeptics said was true.”